Skip to main content

 Troubleshooting your Fire TV Cube setup

-If you run into problems during setup, you can restart your Fire TV Cube at any time by holding down the Action button on the Fire TV Cube for about 10 seconds.
+If you run into problems during setup, you can restart your Fire TV Cube at any time by holding down the Action button for about 10 seconds.
 This will shut the Fire TV Cube down, and you can press the Action button one more time to reboot it.
 Or, you could just unplug the Fire TV Cube entirely and plug it back in.
 This should solve many problems.
 Since this is your first setup, take extra time to make sure that all cables are fully plugged into the right ports, too.

 Tyler Lacoma